 Probably because the first record of anyone drinking coffee is in the 1400s 😉

 In the Old Testament, God commanded the people not to eat some types of meat.
-Other biblical references warn against eating too much sugar (Proverbs 25:16), teach to eat wholesome grains (Ezekiel 4:9), etc. These verses (and literally dozens of others I could add) show that God creating laws of health is not at all a novel concept.
+Other biblical references warn against eating too much sugar (Proverbs 25:16), teach to eat wholesome grains (Ezekiel 4:9), etc. These verses (and literally dozens of others I could add) show that God creating laws of health with specific prohibitions is not at all a novel concept.

 Last, God taught in the Bible that we were created in the image of God (Genesis 1:27).
 The Bible says, “What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?
 For ye are bought with a price: therefore glorify God in your body, and in your spirit, which are God’s” (1 Corinthians 6:19-20).